 Appendix A Financial Appendix

 Appendix B The General Clauses and Conditions for ESA Contracts (herein referred to as the “GCC”), ref.
-ESA/REG/002 rev2 not attached hereto but known to both parties and available on http://emits.esa.int/ https://esastar-publication.sso.esa.int/supportingDocumentation"Reference Documentation", "Administrative Documents", as amended by this Contract.
+ESA/REG/002 rev2 not attached hereto but known to both parties and available on https://esastar-publication.sso.esa.int/supportingDocumentation" Reference Documentation/Administrative ", as amended by this Contract.

 Appendix C SOW and technical attachments (including in particular DISL, Deliverable Items and Services List) [if applicable, the agreed compliance matrix]